Your Cart ()

 Are biometric locks good for my gun safe?

 If you're looking for a worry-free way to keep your gun safe secure, then these locks are the best option for you!
 They use an eye scan and fingerprint reader that nobody else can get into.
-The downside is there's always the chance of someone guessing the combination or getting in through another security measure--so it's important to look for more than just one type of lock when shopping around.

 Are all safe key locks the same?

 No, they are not all the same!
 A key with a flathead is usually what you'll find key safes to use.
 There are also skeleton keys that can open up locks as well and are really popular for people who want a unique key--but beware because these types of keys could be harder to get duplicates made for in case one gets lost or broken!
-And last but certainly not least, there are tubular (or barrel) key locks that require you have an oval-shaped keyhole (aka T-shaped).
-This type of lock looks more like something from ancient times than it does modern-day life.

 What should I do if my safe combo has been forgotten?